-After months of speculation and planning delays, Fairfax Media, publisher of The Age, has confirmed that it will move journalists, administrative and executive staff to a $110 million high-tech media nerve centre on the south-west corner of Collins and Spencer streets by 2010.
+After months of speculation, Fairfax Media, publisher of The Age, has confirmed it will move journalists, administrative and executive staff to a $110 million office at the south-west corner of Collins and Spencer streets.

 The campus style building is due for completion by 2010.

 It will contain 18,000 square metre of area and stretch about 150 metres.

 The publisher is understood to be paying starting rent of $350 per sqm, per annum, ex-incentives.